 3. Remain flexible

 Keep an open mind when planning a wedding and honeymoon.
-Hunt around for deals and subscribe to email lists for sites such as Scott’s Cheap Flights, which sends regular emails advertising affordable flights.
+Hunt around for deals and subscribe to email lists for sites like Scott’s Cheap Flights, which sends regular emails advertising affordable flights.
 You may find a flight to a destination you hadn’t considered before, saving you hundreds of dollars on airfare.

 4. Travel during shoulder season

 Most locations have high and low seasons for travel.
-Consider traveling during “shoulder season,” which falls between high and low seasons for tourism.
+Consider traveling during “shoulder season,” which falls between the high and low seasons for tourism.
 Be sure to check the weather and how the seasons may affect whatever activities you’d like to take part in while on your trip.

 5. Consider a low-interest credit card

 If you’re approved for a credit card with a 0% APR introductory offer and are able to pay off your honeymoon by the time the period ends, you won’t owe interest while paying for your trip.
 Depending on the card, this introductory offer may last up to 21 months, making it an appealing option to many.

-However, if you don’t manage to pay off the trip during the introductory period, or miss a payment during that time, you may owe deferred interest, so be sure you can pay back the sum on time.
+However, if you don’t manage to pay off the trip during the introductory period, or miss a payment during that time, you could owe interest on the remaining balance, so be sure you can pay back the sum on time.

 6. Consider a personal line of credit